dyarleniber/simple-blog-application-backend-challenge/README.md

 ### Application Layer

 The **Application** layer is the layer that contains the _application specific_ business rules.
-It implements all the use cases of the application, it uses the domain classes, but it is isolated from the details and implementation of outer layers, such as databases, adapters, etc. This layer just holds interfaces to interact with the outside world.
+It implements all the use cases of the API, it uses the domain classes, but it is isolated from the details and implementation of outer layers, such as databases, adapters, etc. This layer just holds interfaces to interact with the outside world.

 I also defined interfaces for each use case, in order to make the application more testable, since I'm using these interfaces to create stubs for testing the controllers and middlewares in the infrastructure layer.